-Disclaimer: I received this book from the publisher, Bethany House.
+Disclaimer: I received a copy of this book from the publisher, Hope Springs Books.
 All opinions expressed are my own.

 This week, the

 ABOUT THE AUTHOR:

 Elizabeth Maddrey is a semi-reformed computer geek and homeschooling mother of two who loves a good happily ever after.